-Noelie Smith Posted about 3 years ago Misunderstanding Ethics and the purpose of this talk Of course I agree with Harald when he says that there is a difference between science and ethics.
+Noelie Smith Posted over 4 years ago Misunderstanding Ethics and the purpose of this talk Of course I agree with Harald when he says that there is a difference between science and ethics.
 That much is obvious and there is a very evident difference between the two topics.
 However, I believe it to be nothing short of imperative for the two topics of interest to be intertwined when either is being considered.
 Science and its progression is independent of ethics, however, its implementation is a different story and should always be based upon ethics and the morality of what is being performed.
 Without ethics being taken into account when science and its findings are put into practice, we could very easily become barbarians performing horrendous actions without any regard for the ethical price.
 I think we can all agree that this would be a dangerous realm to step into, that being a world were science is not limited by morality.
 While I do not believe that one organization (i.e. the Catholic Church) should limit everyone’s ability or access to a certain medical treatment, for instance, the advancement of the research of stem cells, I do believe that people should always question the implementation of these advancements and the ethical dilemmas behind them.
 I am a member of a Bioethics class, and I have come to realize that without careful consideration of the principles of a our actions, especially in regards to science, we become like cavemen with large clubs, swinging them about without any reflection upon what the consequences of our actions may be.
 Subsequently, I believe that science and questions of ethics should always be integrated.